About this Website:

 I live with my wife in a rural area of western New Jersey, USA.
 Together we raised five wonderful children, and we enjoy watching them do great things as they make their way in the world.

-- If you are interested in understanding the rational for my project, start at my first post and read forward.
+- If you are interested in understanding the rational for my project, read my post entitled “Mixing Metaphors”.

 Thanks for your interest.